-There are many important things to understand about follicular or marginal zone lymphoma and about your medication.
-If your treatment plan includes REVLIMID and rituximab, here are some questions you may want to consider with your doctor.
+There are many important things to understand about MM and your medication.
+If your treatment plan includes REVLIMID, here are some questions you may want to consider with your doctor.

-- Why do I have to join the REVLIMID REMS® program to take R? - How long can I expect to be on R? - How often do I need to come in for an appointment? - · How will you monitor my progress and results? - What's the difference between a partial response and complete response? - How will I know if my lymphoma is getting worse?
+- Why do I have to join the REVLIMID REMS® program to take REVLIMID? - How long can I expect to be on REVLIMID? - How often do I need to come in for an appointment? - How will you monitor my progress and results? - What's the difference between a partial response and a complete response? - How will I know if my MM is getting worse? - What happens if I experience a relapse with my MM?